aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/convert-between-measurement-units/_index.md

 The **ConvertUtil** class is especially useful when setting various page properties because, for instance, inches are more common measurement units than points.

-The following code example demonstrates how to specify page properties in inches:
+The following code example shows how to specify page properties in inches:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-ConvertUtil-UtilityClasses-ConvertBetweenMeasurementUnits.cs" >}}